Permafrost/Tundra/readme.md

     # pass the pipeline itself as an input to a service
     tundra.pipeline:capture

+    # writes the current pipeline to the server log
+    tundra.pipeline:log($level)

 #### Service

     # returns the current thread's call stack